Destination Pakistan Guide

 Located about 35 km from Gilgit on the main Karakoram Highway, the Memorial Monument stands tall, symbolizing a Drilling Machine, and serves as a memorial to the brave individuals who lost their lives during the construction of the Karakoram Highway.
 Inscribed with “MEMORIAL 103 EB (Engineering Battalion),” the monument pays tribute to the gallant men who made the Karakorams their permanent abode from 1966 to 1972.

-Monuments in Nagar Valley
+Monuments in Nagar The Valley

 The Nagar Valley section stretches around 50km from Jaglot to Minapin and perhaps has some of the exciting Karakoram Highway Attractions that include historic monuments and marvelous natural beauty at easy access.